 Open Hardware Infrastructure Works

-A permanent institution for open chip design infrastructure
+A speculative institution design for permanent open chip design infrastructure

-Each layer has distinct access barriers, but all share the same fundamental problem: infrastructure that should enable broad participation instead functions as an extraction mechanism.
+Each layer has distinct access barriers, but all share the same fundamental problem: hardware infrastructure functions like a private utility with no public alternative.

 RISC-V demonstrates both the potential and the limitations of current approaches.
 As an open instruction set architecture, RISC-V enables anyone to design processors without licensing fees.
 But designing a RISC-V chip still requires expensive proprietary EDA tools, access to restricted foundries, and navigation of complex intellectual property regimes.
 The instruction set is open; the infrastructure to use it remains closed.

-OpenROAD, a DARPA-funded project to create open-source EDA tools, has made impressive technical progress but struggles with the last-mile problem: getting from research demonstration to production-ready infrastructure that companies will trust for million-dollar tape-outs.
+OpenROAD, a DARPA-funded project to create open-source EDA tools, has made impressive technical progress but struggles with the last-mile problem: getting from research demonstration to production-ready infrastructure that companies will trust for million-dollar tape-outs (sending a finished design to a foundry for manufacturing).
 The jump from technically possible to production viable requires sustained investment at scales that neither volunteer communities nor academic grants can sustain.

 What is needed is not another consortium with membership fees.
 It is a permanent institution modelled on how infrastructure historically gets built: public investment creating commons that enable broad participation and economic activity, then transitioning to self-sustainability through service revenue rather than rent extraction.

-The Open Hardware Infrastructure Works would operate like the institutions that emerged for open-source software: permanent professional operations building and maintaining infrastructure as commons.
-It would employ engineers as career positions with competitive salaries and long-term job security, starting with hundreds and scaling to thousands as infrastructure matures.
+An Open Hardware Infrastructure Works could operate like the institutions that emerged for open-source software: permanent professional operations building and maintaining infrastructure as commons.
+It would employ engineers as career positions with competitive salaries and long-term job security.

-OHIW would capitalise through public infrastructure bonds with 20-30 year maturities, following a centuries-old pattern.
+One possibility: OHIW could capitalise through public infrastructure bonds with 20-30 year maturities, following a centuries-old pattern.
 Governments would guarantee the bonds, treating chip design and manufacturing infrastructure like other public goods essential to economic activity and strategic sovereignty.

 Term sheet